-- Projects that contain no more than two residential units and meet the requirements of Government Code Section 65852.21 ("SB 9 projects" in single-family residential zones). - Affordable housing projects eligible for streamlined ministerial review pursuant to SB 35 (Section 65913.4 of the Government Code). - "Housing development projects" as defined by the Housing Accountability Act (Section 65589.5 of the Government Code), which means uses consisting of any of the following: - Residential units only; - Mixed-use developments consisting of residential and nonresidential uses with at least twothirds of the square footage designated for residential use; or - Transitional housing or supportive housing. - Any other one- and two-unit housing projects that current or future State law provides may only be reviewed against objective standards.
+- Projects that contain no more than two residential units and meet the requirements of Government Code Section 65852.21 ("SB 9 projects" in single-family residential zones). - Affordable housing projects eligible for streamlined ministerial review pursuant to SB 35 (Section 65913.4 of the Government Code). - Any other one- and two-unit housing projects that current or future State law provides may only be reviewed against objective standards.

-The Objective Design Review Standards will go into effect as of the date of adoption.
+The Objective Design Review Standards for One- and Two-Family Dwellings were adopted by the Planning Board on December 13, 2021 and go into effect as of the date of adoption.